sfigg/commercialization-public/docset/sxs/windows-10-deployment-for-system-builders.md

 1. Use the following command to start installation.
 This command triggers *setup.exe* with an answer file to install Windows 10 with additional customizations.

         Xcopy /herky e:\configset\$oem$ e:\MyWindows\Sources\$OEM$

         E:\myWindows\setup.exe /unattend:E:\ConfigSet\AutoUnattend.xml

 1. After installation files have been copied, disconnect USB-A.

-2. Disconnect USB-B right after computer reboots.
+2. Disconnect USB-B right after the computer reboots.

-### 2.3.
-Verify Customizations in Audit Mode
+### Verify customizations in Audit mode

-**IMPORTANT**: Connecting the computer to internet is not recommended during manufacturing stages.
+**Important**: Connecting the computer to internet is not recommended during manufacturing stages.
 It is not recommended to get the updates from Windows Update in audit mode.
 This will likely generate an error while generalize + syspreping the machine from audit mode.

 1. After setup has been finished computer logs into Windows in Audit mode automatically as an Administrator.